lyufeiyu/tryDjango/readme.md

 ###### Dynamic URL Patterns
 <p>Django can handle dynamic URL routing using path converters.
 For example, in the pattern products/< int:product_id >/, < int:product_id > is a path converter that matches one or more digits and passes them as an integer to the view function.</p>

-## Django Templates && Django Templating Engine Basics
+## Django Templates and Django Templating Engine Basics
 Django templates are a key component of the Django web framework, allowing for a separation between the presentation layer (HTML/CSS) and the business logic (Python code).
 Django's templating engine provides a powerful way to control how data is displayed.
 #### Django Templates
 A Django template is a text file defining the structure or layout of a file (like an HTML page), with placeholders used to represent actual content.
 These placeholders are represented by template tags and variables.